theathleticnerd/theathleticnerd/README.md

 <br >

-I'm a Computer Science Enthusiast who likes to explore all the fields and dirty my hands. btw, I use arch
+Energetic and passionate college student pursuing a Bachelors of Technology in Computer Science and Engineering with specialization in Data Analytics in Vellore Institute of Technology AP with good academic record, practical exposure and a keen interest in the field of building web and data based projects.
+Can endure rigorous and long work hours.
+Gained knowledge in web development, data analysis, machine learning, deep learning and database management system.

 #### What could you talk to me?

 You are free to text or email me.
-I have interest in a lot of things ranging from anime to martial arts, from Web Development to Ethical Hacking to Machine Learning etc....
+Anything about Data Science, Software Engineering or Technology in general interests me.

 #### Coding Stats